 At my own wedding, my father-in-law first sang the Sheva Brachot in Hebrew.
 Then we had individuals and couples come up to read the blessings in English (freely ‘translated’ and re-interpreted in a more universalist framework), each with a short explanation.
 This is also a way to celebrate marriage between Jewish and non-Jewish partners, and same-sex couples.

-The bride’s father first sings all seven blessings in Hebrew.
+One of Partner 1’s parents (originally father of the bride) first sings all seven blessings in Hebrew.